Stan basics

 Interpreting the output

-• Just as simple Monte Carlo and SNIS, the output of Stan/MCMC is a list of samples
+• Just as with simple Monte Carlo and SNIS, the output of Stan/MCMC is a list of samples

 • In contrast to SNIS, the samples are equally weighted,